 The tricky part of driving in Albania for which I was completely unprepared, was that the distance on the map did not at all match the reality.
 On the map, everything looked right next to each other!
 But two points separated by less than a mile between them would often be on peaks of separate mountains, requiring an exhausting weaving drive up and down two mountain peaks.
 Even when Google estimated the length of our drives, it still felt deceptive.
 I was initially optimistic: a 40-minute drive here, a 1-hour drive there.
 That did not sound too bad.
 However, it is one thing to drive an hour from the Chicago suburbs to Milwaukee on an even pancake surface of an asphalted highway, and a vastly different experience to drive for an hour on a potholed and barely asphalted zigzagging mountainous road.
 Although I tried to limit my driving in Albania to no more than 2-3 hours a day, I often felt exhausted and wiped out by the end of the drive.

-Driving in the north was not easy, but nowhere nearly as bad as I imagined.
-Interestingly, the main challenge was not the condition of the roads; rather, with so many dramatic vistas, curves, and turns, we at times suffered from the motion sickness and were throwing back Dramamine as if we were at rough sea.
+Driving in the north was not easy, but nowhere near as bad as I imagined.
+Interestingly, the main challenge was not the condition of the roads; rather, with so many dramatic vistas, curves, and turns, we at times suffered from motion sickness and were throwing back Dramamine as if we were at rough sea.
 The mountainous road from Shkodra to Koman was probably the worst.
 The roadside monuments dedicated to people who perished in car accidents served as a somber reminder to hold the steering wheel tight and pay attention to each turn.
 But as Irina explained, these mountain roads got better with certain improvements made and safety measures installed in the last couple of years.
 We left the north unscathed.